 Petrol and Diesel prices increase in Bhubaneswar, Check fuel rates here

-Bhubaneswar: The fuel prices has increased in Odisha’s capital city Bhubaneswar on Thursday.
-The petrol rate has risen by 32 Paise and diesel cost has increased by 30 Paise in the last 24 hours.
+Bhubaneswar: The fuel prices has increased in Odisha’s capital city Bhubaneswar on Sunday.
+The petrol and diesel rate has been hiked by 17 Paise in the last 24 hours.

-Today, the petrol rate has been recorded at Rs 102.98 per litre while the diesel price is registered at Rs 98.25 per litre in the temple city.
+Today, the petrol rate has been recorded at Rs 102.66 per litre while the diesel price is registered at Rs 97.95 per litre in the smart city.

-On the other hand, Bolangir, Gajapati, Koraput, Malkangiri, Nabarangapur, Nuaparha and Rayagada districts continues to record diesel prices above Rs 100.
+On the other hand, Bolangir, Gajapati, Kalahandi, Koraput, Keonjhar, Nuapada, Malkangiri, Nabarangapur, and Rayagada districts continues to record diesel prices above Rs 100.

 Petrol Prices in different cities of India are as follows: